IABTechLab/uid2docs/docs/guides/integration-prebid.md

 No normalization or hashing is required by the publisher.

-The UID2 module will normalize and hash the email address before sending the encrypted hash to the UID2 service.
+The UID2 module normalizes and hashes the email address before sending the encrypted hash to the UID2 service.

-### Configure for phone number
+### Configure for Phone Number

 Configure the UID2 module with a phone number: